pkpatricia/barrel-dev-best-practices/javascript.md

   - can I use this on other projects?
   - can I use this elsewhere within your current project?
   - what if this needs to change later?
+  - what pieces can I abstract from this piece of code?
 4. Speed
   - can I make this just as readable/maintainable in vanilla js?
-  - could this have performance impacts down the line?
+  - what are the performance impacts of this code?
-  - can I make this asynchronous?

 * * *

-## General Outline
+## Workflow
-- Import modules via NPM
+1. Import modules via NPM
   - maintain a clean `package.json`
+2. Build using Gulp
+  - see Barrel Base for boilerplate
-  - use Browserify to bundle modules
+3. Use Browserify to bundle modules
   - if a library is not on NPM, use Browserify Shim or similar to transform into a common-js module
   - declare all dependencies at the top of each file, via `require()`
-- Build using Gulp
+4. Use uglify to compress files production files
+  - skipping compression during dev using a separate build task is ideal
+5. Modules that require javascript should have their own JS partial, which are instantiated via our `data-module-init` pattern inside `main.js` on page load.
-  - see Barrel Base for boilerplate
+  - see Barrel Base for examples

+## Styleguide
 - Use vanilla javscript where possible
   - if using jQuery, include as a `browser` dependency in your `package.json` and include it via `var $ = require('jquery')` in your `main.js` (et al) file.
-- Modules that require javascript should have their own JS partial, which are instantiated via our `data-module-init` pattern on page load.
-  - see Barrel Base for examples
-- At the time of this writing, ES5 is still generally preferred to ES6 + Babel
-- Add `<script>` tags before closing `body` tag, unless they need to be loaded immediately.

-## Styleguide
+- Use of ES6 is OK, but _document_ the build steps you are using
+  - use Babel to transpile
+  - do not use anything that is not on the standards track, i.e. anything beyond the ES2015 (ES6) spec, like ES2016, ES2017
 - Use semi-colons for consistency
   ```javascript
   function log(){